 Have a look at these activities and games.

 This range of activities is designed to practice the key skills involved in your topic lessons.
-I have decided not to go with a thematic approach with our "learning from home".

 - Have a go at organising this timeline back into order.